In My Life (musical): Background

 In My Life was originated by Joseph Brooks, a composer, writer and director best known for writing the Debby Boone song "You Light Up My Life", the most successful single of the 1970s according to Billboard magazine, and for his various advertising jingles.
 He started to write the show after having taken a ten-year break from writing to raise his young son; he wanted to "do something that was not from any other source, like an old film or an old play – I wanted something that was totally new."
 In terms of stage experience, Brooks had previously written the music and co-written the lyrics for the 1989 London musical Metropolis.

 Brooks decided not only to write the show's music, lyrics, and book by himself, but also to direct the production, saying, "I've seen article after article saying not to do it this way [...]
 But I'm going to do it anyway."
 Brooks had had prior experience as a multi-hyphenate on one project, particularly on the films You Light Up My Life (where he served as director, writer, producer and composer) and If Ever I See You Again (as director, producer, co-writer, composer, and lead actor).

 The fact that the male lead, J.T., has Tourette's was inspired by Brooks's son's experience with the condition.

 In a reference to Brooks's past work writing commercial jingles, at certain moments in the show, the character of God (who goes by the name "Al") sings Brooks's jingles for "Volkswagen" and "Dr. Pepper".

 Premise

-The story centers around a love story between two people: Jenny, who works at the Village Voice processing personal ads, and who has obsessive-compulsive disorder, and J.T., a singer-songwriter with Tourette's syndrome who also shouts the word "lemon" whenever he's happy.
-As they meet and connect, they are observed from Heaven by an angel, Winston, who decides that their story would make a great "reality opera" - and since opera is often tragic, Winston decides to increase the drama by giving J.T. a brain tumor.
-They are also overseen by J.T.'s mother, Liz, and his little sister Vera, who were both killed in a car crash by a drunk driver who is also in Heaven; and by the Lord himself, who wants a vacation from his work as God and goes by the name 'Al'.
+The story centers around a love story between two people: Jenny, who works at the Village Voice processing personal ads, and who has obsessive–compulsive disorder (OCD), and J.T., a singer-songwriter with Tourette's syndrome who also shouts the word "lemon" whenever he is happy.
+As they meet and connect, they are observed from Heaven by an angel, Winston, who decides that their story would make a great "reality opera" – and since opera is often tragic, Winston decides to increase the drama by giving J.T. a brain tumor.
+They are also overseen by J.T.'s mother, Liz, and his little sister Vera, who were both killed in a car crash by a drunk driver who is also in Heaven; and by the Lord himself, who wants a vacation from his work as God and goes by the name "Al".